Digital technologies professional learning

 The differences between e-Learning/ICT capability and digital technologies

 Kia Takatū ā-Matihiko has a resource to help you understand the differences between e-Learning/ICT capability and digital technologies:

 Tahi Rua Toru Tech!
 NZ’s Digital Challenge

 Tahi Rua Toru Tech is a national team-based challenge about creating solutions for real-world problems using digital technologies.
-It is for students in years 0–13 and will take place in ten regions over 12 weeks.
-Regional winners at a range of levels will then compete at the national finals in Wellington on 4 December.
+It is for students in years 0–13 and takes place in ten regions over 12 weeks.

 Tahi Rua Toru Tech is especially effective for students without high-level digital skills.
 Students can learn and strengthen skills in research, teamwork, written communication, design, and development.
 Resources and industry mentor partnerships are provided to support teachers and their students.
 Resources are available in English and te reo Māori.

 Tahi Rua Toru Tech is being delivered in partnership between the Ministry of Education and not-for profit organisations led by IT Professionals and Royal Society Te Apārangi.

 This free programme is designed to support you to introduce the new Digital Technologies & Hangarau Matihiko (DT&HM) curricula content to year 0–13 students and ākonga and is available in English and te reo Māori.

 Watch the Technology Online webinar with teachers talking to project leader Joy Keene about how they are using the digital challenge in their classrooms:

 Digital Technology for All Equity Fund – Digital Ignition and Raranga Matihiko